Templates · Tax

 Follow these steps to get the most out of this template.

-For applicable deductions, note the estimated amount and what documentation you need.
+For each one that applies, estimate the amount and note what paperwork you will need.

-Gather all required documentation — receipts, statements, 1099s, donation letters.
+Round up all the documentation — receipts, statements, 1099s, donation letters.

-Provide the completed checklist and documentation to your tax preparer, or use it when filing yourself.
+Hand the completed checklist and docs to your tax preparer, or use it as your guide when filing yourself.

 Anyone who wants to make sure they are not leaving money on the table at tax time.